Campanula rotundifolia: Taxonomy

+Although POWO and World Flora Online (WFO) accept these as separate species, many other sources do not.
+For example both the Database of Vascular Plants of Canada (VASCAN) and the USDA Natural Resources Conservation Service PLANTS database (PLANTS) do not accept any of these species as valid or even regard them as valid subspecies.
+This is also the case with authoritative floras such as Flora of Colorado.

 While it is now commonly known as harebell or bluebell, it was historically known by several other names including blawort, hair-bell, lady's thimble, witch's bells, and witch's thimbles.

 Elsewhere in Britain, "bluebell" refers to Hyacinthoides non-scripta, and in North America, "bluebell" typically refers to species in the genus Mertensia, such as Mertensia virginica (Virginia bluebells).

 Distribution and habitat

-Campanula rotundifolia occurs from Spitzbergen, extending in mainland Europe from northernmost Scandinavia to the Pyrenees and the French Mediterranean coast.
-It also occurs on the southern coasts of Greenland, on Iceland and on southern Novaya Zemlya.
-It is not found in Canada (see other Campanula species, such as Campanula alaskana).
+Following the POWO database, Campanula rotundifolia occurs from Iceland south through Great Britain and Ireland to Spain, and east across Europe and Asia to the Pacific coast of Russia and northeastern China, but absent from North America.
+Some other European authors also accept its occurrence in Spitzbergen, and the southern coasts of Greenland.

+Some sources and authorities like the VASCAN and PLANTS do not currently separate out different species for North America.
+If using these sources it is widely distributed through North America including all of Canada and most of the United States.

 It occurs as tetraploid or hexaploid populations in Britain and Ireland, but diploids occur widely in continental Europe.
 In Britain, the tetraploid population has an easterly distribution and the hexaploid population a westerly distribution, and very little mixing occurs at the range boundaries.

 Harebells grow in dry, nutrient-poor grasslands and heaths.
 The plant often successfully colonises cracks in walls or cliff faces and stable dunes.

 C. rotundifolia is more inclined to occupy climates that have an average temperature below 0 °C in the cold months and above 10 °C in the summer.

 In Iceland, research on Campanula rotundifolia has revealed that it is a host of at least three species of pathogenic fungi, Coleosporium tussilaginis, Puccinia campanulae and Sporonema campanulae (and the teleomorph Leptotrochila radians).